 Between Yusuf, his sons and grandson - the Karim family have, and still are, dominating Kenyan Tennis and Cricket, leaving a legacy that will be spoken of in Kenyan sporting folklore for the rest of time.

-Above: Mr Aasif Karim and his family, presented with his book "The Karims - A Sporting Dynasty" by Paul Tergat, Chairman of Kenya National Olympic Committee.
+Above: Fatema, Imran, Paul Tergat, Aasif Karim and Nazneen at the Kenya launch of "The Karims - A Sporting Dynasty" - Chief Guest was Paul Tergat, Chairman of Kenya National Olympic Committee.